nautobot/nautobot/docs/configuration/optional-settings.md

 Default: None

-Session data is used to track authenticated users when they access NetBox.
-By default, NetBox stores session data in the PostgreSQL database.
+HTTP session data is used to track authenticated users when they access NetBox.
+By default, NetBox stores session data in its PostgreSQL database.
 However, this inhibits authentication to a standby instance of NetBox without write access to the database.
 Alternatively, a local file path may be specified here and NetBox will store session data as files instead of using the database.
-Note that the user as which NetBox runs must have read and write permissions to this path.
+Note that the NetBox system user must have read and write permissions to this path.

 ---